Awards and decorations of the Civil Air Patrol: General Billy Mitchell Award

 The General Billy Mitchell Award is earned by Civil Air Patrol cadets who have successfully completed the second phase of the cadet program.
 It marks the end of the enlisted phase of the cadet program; cadets are promoted to Cadet Second Lieutenants upon receipt and, by extension, Cadet Officers.
-The award is given in honor of Maj Gen William "Billy" Mitchell, former Deputy Chief of the Army Air Service and military aviation visionary.
+The award is given in honor of Brig Gen William "Billy" Mitchell, former Deputy Chief of the Army Air Service and military aviation visionary.

 In order to earn this award, cadets must pass a series of leadership, aerospace and physical fitness tests and attend character development training for each achievement from Cadet Airman Basic through Cadet Chief Master Sergeant.
 In addition, cadets must attend a military-style encampment before this award is made, and have maintained active membership in Civil Air Patrol for at least 18 months since joining.
 15% of Civil Air Patrol cadets achieve the Mitchell Award.

 Cadets who receive this award can be promoted to 2nd Lt once a senior member at the age of 21, after completion of Level 2, Part one of Senior Member training.

-Mitchell Cadets who chose to enlist in the United States Air Force or the United States Coast Guard are promoted to E-3 upon enlistment and completion of Basic Military Training (BMT), instead of E-1.
-Mitchell Cadets who enlist in the Marine Corps, Navy, or Army are mustered in at E-2..
+Mitchell Cadets who choose to enlist in the United States Space Force, United States Air Force, the United States Army or the United States Coast Guard are promoted to E-3 upon enlistment and completion of Basic Military Training (or equivalent) instead of E-1.
+Mitchell Cadets who enlist in the United States Marine Corps or United States Navy are mustered in at E-2..
 A silver star is worn on the ribbon to denote successful completion of Cadet Officer School.